Elmiratash/ReadmeGenerator/Develop/README.md

 * [Questions](#questions)

 ## Installation
-cwdxsa
+the user should clone

 ## Usage
-cdsx
+use inquirer from

 ## License
 This project is license under MIT

 ## Contributing
-ewdsxaza
+contributing

 ## Tests
-edwsxa
+npm test

 ## Questions
-If you have any questions about this projects, please contact me directly at ecd.
+If you have any questions about this projects, please contact me directly at elmira.tashvighi@gmail.com.
-You can view more of my projects at https://github.com/xdcdwc.
+You can view more of my projects at https://github.com/Elmiratash.